You’ve thought long and hard about your business plans, and always dreamed of becoming your own boss.

 Be realistic about your limitations

-Not all products are created equal and you might find that something is wrong for you if:
+Many online businesses and online business owners find out fast that not all products are created equal and you might find that something is wrong for you if:

 - It requires more warehouse space to store at volume than you have available.
+This is a common reason to start a dropshipping business.

 - It requires specialist storage, like refrigeration or a water supply, or has a limited shelf life.